k5cents/models-markets/README.md

 ## Forecasting Models

-As Nate Silver, FiveThirtyEight’s founder and the primary author of their model, explains in their [methedological article](https://fivethirtyeight.com/methodology/how-fivethirtyeights-house-and-senate-models-work/):
+As FiveThirtyEight’s founder explains in their [methedological article](https://fivethirtyeight.com/methodology/how-fivethirtyeights-house-and-senate-models-work/):

 > (Forecasting models) take lots of polls, perform various types of